COAST GUARD CUTTER MUNRO WHEC-724

 The legacy

-of Douglas Munro was epitomized on March 23, 2008 when
+of the Coast Guard cutter Munro was epitomized on March 23, 2008 when

-the cutter’s crew and their embarked MH-65 Aviation
+the ship’s crew and their embarked MH-65 Aviation

 Detachment worked with a forward deployed Air Station